pear-blossoms/cv805/README.md

 # Continual Learning for Medical VQA with Prompt-Key Retrieval

-This project implements a **Continual Learning (CL)** framework for Medical Visual Question Answering (Med-VQA).
-It adapts the **LLaVA-Med** architecture using a **Prompt-Key Retrieval** mechanism combined with **LoRA (Low-Rank Adaptation)**.
+This project implements a **Continual Learning** framework for Medical Visual Question Answering.
+It adapts the **LLaVA-Med** architecture using a **Prompt-Key Retrieval** mechanism combined with **LoRA**.
 This framework enables the model to learn new tasks (e.g., different medical domains like VQA-RAD) sequentially without suffering from Catastrophic Forgetting.

 ## 📂 Codebase Structure & Component Description